Ldeguzman9/note-taker/README.md

 # Note Taker

-This application allows users to create , delete and edit notes
+This application allows users to create, delete and edit notes.

 # Note Taker Features: